taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 const getSomething = (state) => state.something;
 ~~~~~~~~

-State can be altered by dispatching an action directly or by using action creators that return an action object.
+State can be altered by dispatching an action directly or by using an action creator that returns an action object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~